 List of references or bibliography (mandatory)

 Lists all references cited or works referred to in your proposal.
 SSHRC recognizes and allows the use of different referencing styles.

 Research-creation support material (if applicable)

-If in the Identification screen you have self-identified yours as a research-creation project, you can include a website link to provide samples of work that best illustrate the qualifications of the team and/or the nature of the proposed research-creation.
+If in the Identification screen you have self-identified your project as a research-creation project in the Identification screen, you can include a website link to provide samples of work that best illustrate the qualifications of the team and/or the nature of the proposed research-creation.